 We teach how to pose and answer relevant questions to gain a better understanding of how the features of social life are made and shaped.

-Our department includes two world-leading centres, the Sydney Asia-Pacific Migration Centre and the LCT Centre for Knowledge-Building.
+Placing 26th internationally in the 2021 QS World University rankings for Sociology, our department includes two world-leading centres, the Sydney Asia-Pacific Migration Centre and the LCT Centre for Knowledge-Building.
 The LCT Centre has built a framework for the study of knowledge and education now being used to analyse a growing range of practices across education, law, politics, art, and public understandings of science.

 Criminology is devoted to the study of crime and its causes, deviance, social control and the operation of the criminal justice system, examining topics such as policing, youth justice, prisons and punishment, surveillance, crime and media, Indigenous justice, forensics, and corporate and state crime.

 Human rights combines social, scientific and legal approaches and provides a holistic perspective on human rights and social change.
 The course addresses human rights violations at local, national, regional and global levels.

 Social policy is concerned with a range of questions including: How will wealth and wellbeing be distributed in the 21st century?
 Do social policies challenge or reinforce inequality?
 How does Australia compare to other nations on measures of welfare?